Just to set expectations –

 ….and therefore few are good at it.

-It’s a discipline that requires development, practice and great guidance.
+It’s a discipline that requires development, practice, great guidance, and org-wide commitment.

 We love to gather.